kontena/kontena/docs/using-kontena/grids.md

 ### Logging options

-The `kontena grid update --log-driver some-driver --log-opt xyz=foo` options configures each host node to send container logs to a remote log collection service.
+The `kontena grid update --log-forwarder fluentd --log-opt fluentd-server=xyz:22445` options configures each host node to send container logs to a remote log collection service.

 See the [Logs](logs.md) documentation for further details.